 A Public Trust Security Clearance refers to a status granted to individuals which allows them to gain access to classified information such as state secrets and military classified data.
 They also may gain access to restricted areas after the completion of a thorough background check.

-High Public Trust Positions include upper managerial positions, offices responsible of running major programs, and positions related to policy development and implementation, law enforcement officers or any other position that requires the carrying of weapons.
-Moderate-risk positions, on the other hand, refers to those which pose a moderate to serious threat to the public welfare.
-These include policy assistants, mid-level management, positions which involve independent actions and service positions which require public trust.
-The third classification is the low-risk position which generally involve duties with a limited effect on the employing agency such as housekeeping, food service and other support positions.
+High Public Trust Positions include upper managerial positions, offices responsible for running major programs, and positions related to policy development and implementation, law enforcement officers, or any other position that requires the carrying of weapons.
+Moderate-risk positions, on the other hand, refer to those which pose a moderate to a serious threat to the public welfare.
+These include policy assistants, mid-level management, positions that involve independent actions, and service positions that require public trust.
+The third classification is the low-risk position which generally involves duties with a limited effect on the employing agency such as housekeeping, food service, and other support positions.

-Public trust positions include those which are responsible for policy making, law enforcement, fiduciary management, public health and safety or any other activity which involves the public welfare.
+Public trust positions include those which are responsible for policymaking, law enforcement, fiduciary management, public health, and safety, or any other activity which involves public welfare.
 These positions are considered as trust positions since they have access to sensitive data such as financial or personal records and other matters which can be manipulated to cause physical or financial harm to the public in general or to the controlling agency.

-The OPM’s level of investigation varies with the level of clearance sought.
-Minimum investigative level includes a National Agency Check with Inquiries or NACI.
-The investigation includes a detailed examination of the individual's employment, education, residence and other personal information.
+The OPM’s level of the investigation varies with the level of clearance sought.
+A minimum investigative level includes a National Agency Check with Inquiries or NACI.
+The investigation includes:

 - A detailed examination of the individual’s employment